Opinion | Antony Blinken offers a window on how Biden’s foreign policy decisions will be made

 Blinken said he was “concerned” about Putin’s decision last month to move thousands of troops and heavy weapons to the Ukraine border.
 State Department officials fear that this is an effort to provoke the Ukrainians and test Washington — and that it could evolve into something much more dangerous.
 Officials praise the Ukrainian government for “admirable restraint” and “not taking the bait,” but the Russians apparently haven’t stepped back.
 “The concern remains,” Blinken said.
 “We’re looking at it very carefully, 24/7.”

 Biden’s approach to China is a similar mix of stressing U.S. interests and exploring areas of cooperation.
 Blinken said the message Biden told him to deliver to the Chinese leaders in Anchorage last month was that Chinese actions in Xinjiang, or Hong Kong, or Taiwan, or the South China Sea aren’t simply internal matters, but threaten the rules-based international order.
-“Our goal is not to contain China, hold China back, keep it down,” he underlined.
+“Our goal is not to contain China, hold China back, keep it down,” Blinken underlined.

 In a world moving at “hyperspeed,” Biden has embraced very traditional ideas about American global leadership.
 “What he sees time and again is that . . . when we’re not leading,” then someone else, increasingly China, “tries to assert itself in our place” in a way that may harm American interests or values, Blinken said.
 “Or no one shows up,” resulting in “chaos and law of the jungle,” which also hurts the United States and its friends.

 Biden’s view of American leadership may expand to new forms of cooperation.
 Blinken mentioned a coalition, initially centered on “fellow democracies” and including other key stakeholders, such as global technology companies.
-The goal would be to solve “big ticket” problems that can only be addressed collectively, such as pandemics, climate change or disruptive technologies.
+The goal would be to solve “big ticket” problems that can only be addressed collectively, such as pandemics, climate change and disruptive technologies.

 Seeking a pragmatic balance between values and interests is a perennial concern of U.S. foreign policy.
 Biden’s 21st-century understanding of the limits of U.S. military power, combined with a traditional emphasis on U.S. engagement, may differentiate him from predecessors Donald Trump and Barack Obama, who struggled with the same dilemma but had less experience.